k3ssdev/k3ssdev/README.md

-👋 Hi, I’m Alberto Pérez, aka @k3ssdev.
+👋 Hi!
+I'm Alberto Pérez, also known as @k3ssdev.

-👀 I’m interested in open source software, Linux stuff and ethical hacking.
+👀 I'm deeply interested in open source software, everything related to the Linux ecosystem, the fascinating world of ethical hacking, and the cutting-edge advancements in Artificial Intelligence.

-💼 I work as a SysAdmin with Linux servers, SQL and KQL for data exploitation, and Azure.
+💼 I currently work as a Data Engineer in the R&D department of an Engineering and Architecture consultancy here in Spain.
+My daily work involves a really interesting Artificial Intelligence project, where we apply techniques like Bayesian Weibull analysis, Petri Nets, and Bayesian Neural Networks.

 ---